rdear4/CarbScale/README.md

 - Foods
   - List of foods should be stored as a CSV.
   - For now we're not going to worry about classifying the foods as breakfast, lunch, snack, etc.
+- Rotary Encoder
+  - The only rotary encoder I had didn't have the expected pinout.
+After messing with it for about an hour, one of the pins broke off.
+I decided to just use 3 momentary pushbuttons instead of

+---

+## 6 References